jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**October 19, 2024**_
+A recent new trend in AI investments is medical chatbots, which I've imagined to be upcoming last year.

 _**October 18, 2024**_
 Recently NVDA price has reached a new high because its production bottleneck was not as bad as investors thought.
 The expectation for AI growth is still continuing.